omdevteam/om/docs/html/_sources/documentation_local.rst.txt

     python3 -m pip install onda

-In order to install OnDA together with the Qt5-based graphical interfaces:
+To instead install OnDA together with the Qt5-based graphical interfaces:

 .. code-block:: bash

     python3 -m pip install onda[GUI]

-When the **mpi** Parallelization Layer is used (It is currently used by default), the *mpi4py* module needs to be installed.
+When the *mpi* Parallelization Layer is used (It is currently used by default), the *mpi4py* module also needs to be installed.
 This requires a version of the MPI libraries and headers to be installed on the machine.

 .. code-block:: bash